chatch166/wardial/README.md

 The [CS40 wardialing lab](https://github.com/mikeizbicki/cmc-csci040/tree/2021fall/lab-wardialing) creates a simple script to scan all computers on the North Korean internet for web servers.
 You should complete the lab in order to get background on this assignment.
-(There is nothing to turn in for the lab, though, so you can gloss over the implementation details if you'd like.)
+(There is nthing to turn in for the lab, though, so you can gloss over the implementation details if you'd like.)
 The final code takes about an hour to run because it scans all ip addresses sequentially, without concurrency.

 In this homework, we will use python's async functions to build a script that can scan arbitrary sections of the internet much faster.